 Ann Grace Spizzoucco has taught sixth grade English language arts at Wallace since 2005.
 She has also taught Italian at both Wallace and Crosby High School.
 Ann has served as a member of the school-wide Leadership Team, as a facilitator for the Data team, as a member of the School Governance Council of both Wallace and Crosby and as a mentor for the check-in/check-out program for students at risk.
 Ann attributes much of her teaching success to high expectations and creates an atmosphere where students aspire to excel.

-2015: Jahana Hayes, Kennedy High School; 2016 National Teacher of the Year
+2015: Jahana Hayes, John F. Kennedy High School; 2016 National Teacher of the Year

 Jahana Hayes taught history at Kennedy High School.
 She was an exemplary educator who brought a sense of community to the classroom.
 She attributed part of her success as a teacher to her ability to relate to her students.
 As she described during her interview, “I am that urban child.”
 She is particularly proud to have spear-headed an effort to write a successful grant proposal for a $25,000 planning grant to recruit minority staff to the district.
 In 2016, Jahana was named the National Teacher of the Year and was honored by former Presdient Barack Obama at a ceremony at the White House.